-1 Chul Pak is a partner, Daniel P Weick is of counsel, and Ken Edelson is an associate at Wilson Sonsini Goodrich & Rosati.
+1 Chul Pak is a partner, Ken Edelson and John Ceccio are associates, and Christina Clemens is a law clerk, at Wilson Sonsini Goodrich & Rosati.

 2 Bell Atlantic v.
 Twombly, 550 US 544 (2007); Ashcroft v.
 Iqbal, 556 US 662 (2009); see also Wood v.
 Moss, 134 S Ct 2056 (2014).

 3 Pacific Bell Telephone Co v.
 Linkline Communications, Inc, 555 US 438 (2009); WeyerHaeuser Co v.
 Ross-Simmons Hardwood Lumber Co, 549 US 312 (2007); Leegin Creative Leather Products, Inc v.
 PSKS, Inc, 551 US 877 (2007).